-Aluminum adjuvants prime the body to attack itself
+Timing of vaccines: aluminum adjuvants prime the body to attack itself, making early vaccination problematic

 If babies have a lot of aluminum in their bodies, they will be making a large TH2 response, and that response will spread to additional things the baby is exposed to that are actually harmless, like pollen, cat dander, or even food.

 So aluminum in vaccines makes it more likely that a baby will develop allergies.

 One study done in Canada showed that when vaccinations were delayed until the babies’ systems were mature enough to mount the TH1 response, children developed asthma at significantly lower rates.